 - Arts and Humanities (Poster or Oral Presentation/Performance)

 - Social Sciences (Poster only)

 Depending on your project category, you may apply to present your research either through a poster, oral presentation, or performance/demonstrations.
 Oral presentations and performances/demonstrations are reserved for participants of the Arts and Humanities category ONLY.
 Those competing in Arts and Humanities may choose to present in any of the three formates: poster, oral presentation, or performance/demonstration.
 All other categories are required to present posters only.*

-*On the submission form, if a student is listed in any subject area other than Arts and Humanities and selects “Oral Presentation” or “Performance/Demonstration”, his or her project will be shifted to poster format, and the student will be notified by the Shackouls Honors College.
+*On the submission form, if a student is listed in any subject area other than Arts and Humanities and selects “Oral Presentation” or “Performance/Demonstration”, his or her project will be shifted to poster format, and the student will be notified by someone from the Shackouls Honors College.